-If you might consider becoming a Subtenant, it’s critical to look deeper than the discounted rental rates and the free office furniture.
+If you might consider being a Subtenant, it’s critical to look deeper than the discounted rental rates and the free office furniture.
 Watch out for thirteen dangerous potholes that could really wreck your Sublease opportunity.

 The devil is still in the details when you’re subleasing workspace.
 A savvy Subtenant (or Assignee) should look carefully under the hood at Sublease situations.